How to complain about your broadband service

 Your rights when your contract is coming to an end

-Your service provider must inform you that your minimum contract term is ending and that you may cancel your current plan.
+Your provider must notify you when your minimum contract term is ending and outline your switching and cancellation options under EU rules.
 They must also provide guidance on how to give end-of-contract notice.

 Your provider should also send you ‘Best Tariff Advice’ highlighting its best broadband plan or package to suit your needs.
 This information must be given before your minimum contract term ends and provided at least once per year.